pallets-eco/flask-session/docs/config_exceptions.rst

 Only for SQL based storage, upon an exception, Flask-Session will retry with backoff up to 3 times.
 If the operation still fails after 3 retries, the exception will be raised.

 For other storage types, the retry logic is either included or can be configured in the client setup.
-Refer to the client's documentation for more information.
+Refer to the relevant client documentation for more information.

 Redis example with retries on certain errors: